 The greens here are a little tricky and offer the most challenging aspect of the course.
 Many are elevated and slope from back to front.
 The more you can stay below the hole here, the better off you will be.
 Today, they were very firm and relatively quick, making it hard to hold the greens on approaches.
 They rolled smooth on putts, though I found them hard to read.
 For whatever reason, our group had a ton of lip-outs, which became comical after awhile.

 There aren’t too many super-memorable holes here.
 Many tend to blend together, but there is enough variation in length, shape and nuances to keep it interesting throughout the round.

-The course is in decent shape coming out of winter conditions.
+The course was in decent shape coming out of winter conditions.
 I can imagine it’s tough to keep this course up with the extreme high and low temperatures found in the high desert of Palmdale.
 The fairways were patchy, but mostly green.
 It appears the grass is really just coming in, so I can imagine it will look really nice in a few more weeks.
-The rough is completely dormant/brown and just shaved down to nothing in most places.
-The bunkers are full of great soft sand.
+The rough was completely dormant/brown and just shaved down to nothing in most places.
+The bunkers were full of great soft sand.
 By all accounts, today was not the ideal representation condition-wise, but not bad for this time of year.
 I look forward to playing here again someday soon when it’s in peak condition.